NedkoHristov/telerik-final-exam/README.md

 When triggered the first three steps are running simultaneously and building the docker image and slack notification starts when the first are completed successfully.

-I tested the execution times and if we're running the all steps waiting for each other vs running the first three simultaneously the time improvement is nearly a minute.
+I tested the execution times and if we're running the all steps waiting for each other vs running the first three simultaneously **the time improvement is nearly a minute**.

 Building a docker image and publishing on a public DockerHub repo is done using [Moby BuildKit](https://github.com/moby/buildkit) which includes caching.